 Find Diabetes Supplies Through Your Health Insurance

-There are several types of insurance that can help you obtain diabetes care at little or no cost.
-Medical care is available to seniors and disabled individuals that qualify for Medicare.
+Several types of insurance can help you obtain diabetes care at little or no cost.
+Medical care is available to seniors and disabled individuals who qualify for Medicare.

 Medicare Part B